 Programs funded through the McKinney-Vento Act are the most common Federal funding sources for the agencies serving the chronic street homeless population.
 McKinney programs administered by HUD support emergency services and transitional and permanent supportive housing.
 Programs funding emergency services include the Emergency Shelter Grants program (which HUD distributes by formula to eligible jurisdictions) and the Emergency Food and Shelter Program (which a special board of the Federal Emergency Management Agency distributes by formula to eligible jurisdictions).
 Several funding streams support transitional and permanent supportive housing, including the Supportive Housing Program (transitional and permanent), Shelter Plus Care (permanent), and Section 8 Moderate Rehabilitation SRO.
-Other large McKinney programs include Health Care for the Homeless (administered by the Health Services Research Administration within DHHS), Projects for Assistance in Transition from Homelessness (administered by the Center for Mental Health Services within DHHS), education for homeless children (administered by the Department of Education), and several programs for homeless veterans (administered by the Department of Veterans Affairs.
+Other large McKinney programs include Health Care for the Homeless (administered by the Health Services Research Administration within DHHS), Projects for Assistance in Transition from Homeless children (administered by the Department of Education), and several programs for homeless veterans (administered by the Department of Veterans Affairs.
 From time to time, McKinney has also included other programs and special research and demonstration projects.